 - G2.
-Design new development to integrate with the existing landform and minimise the need for large, highly visible retaining walls. - G3.
+Integrate retaining walls into the design in a manner that enables buildings to better address and activate the street. - G3.
 Where retaining walls or exposed building foundation structures are necessary, provide a design response that takes into account their visibility and composition.